 - Best For:Momentum traderssecurely through Centerpoint Securities's website

 - Best For:Intermediate Traders and Investorssecurely through Webull's app

 If you’ve been trading or investing in recent times, then you probably already understand how vital assessing the risk involved in a stock or market is before taking a position.
 By diversifying your portfolio, you’ll probably reduce the risk of the portfolio against general market moves.

-Finally, remember that if the overall volatility of the market increases, as it has in 2020, then a stock with a beta of 1 would also experience the same higher volatility levels.
-While the beta of a stock can be useful as a risk assessment, it is relative and so can change with market volatility.
+Remember that if the overall volatility of the market increases, then a stock with a beta of one would also experience the same higher volatility levels.
+While the beta of a stock can be useful as a risk assessment, it is relative and can change with market volatility.
 Make sure you research your investments thoroughly and have a suitable risk appetite before committing your funds to a particular stock.

 What is a good beta for a stock?

 A good beta for a stock is typically one that is close to 1.
 A beta of 1 indicates that the stock’s price movements are closely correlated with the overall market.
 A beta higher than 1 suggests that the stock is more volatile than the market, while a beta lower than 1 suggests that the stock is less volatile than the market.
 Ultimately, the ideal beta for a stock depends on an individual investor’s risk tolerance and investment objectives.